 Psychology Today had this to say about the importance of writing practice, “At a time when kids’ brainpower is growing extremely rapidly, writing may be the single best brain workout they can get.”

-As well as working on their brains and motor skills, writing practice helps kids practice their reading skills and mastering proper spelling and punctuation.
+As well as working on their brains and motor skills, writing practice helps kids practice their reading skills and master proper spelling and punctuation.

 - Teach your child how to print their name.
 Start with the first letter of the name.
 Once they have mastered all the letters individually, focus on putting it all together using the handwriting practice paper that can be downloaded below.